tyson-nw/Neosys/database/sources/SRD/SRD.md

 #### Invisible
 A creature is invisible if they cannot be seen, either by a spell, ability, or in complete darkness.
 A creature can estimate where an invisible target is with a [[#Wits]]+[[#Senses]] roll using senses other than sight against the the target's [[#React]].
 If the target is moving stealthily they can make an opposing [[#Dexterity]]+[[#Stealth]] roll.

-Even if the target is located, all attempts to hit the creature have [[#Disadvantage]].
+Even if the target is located, all attempts to hit the creature have [[#Hinderance]].
 Spells do not have line of effect, so the creature cannot be targeted by non-area spells.

 #### Light Source
 Each light source casts an aura of bright light of a specific radius and an aura of dim light twice the radius.
 Targets in dim light are within [[#Cover]].